matthewlieb/spotify-imessage/web-react/README.md

 # 🎵 spotify-message Web App

-A web interface for extracting Spotify tracks from your message exports and creating playlists.
+A web interface for extracting Spotify tracks from your message exports and creating playlists. **Now with Spotify OAuth authentication** - no more manual API key setup!

+## 🔐 Spotify Authentication

+The app now supports **one-click Spotify sign-in**!
+Users can connect their Spotify accounts directly through OAuth, eliminating the need for manual API key configuration.

+### For Users
+- Simply click "Sign in with Spotify" when you first open the app
+- Grant permissions to create and manage playlists
+- Start creating playlists immediately!

+### For Developers
+- See [SPOTIFY_OAUTH_SETUP.md](../SPOTIFY_OAUTH_SETUP.md) for detailed setup instructions
+- Set up your own Spotify app in the [Spotify Developer Dashboard](https://developer.spotify.com/dashboard)
+- Configure environment variables with your app credentials

 ## 🚀 Quick Start